 Adverse reactions

-The common side effects of ADYNOVATE are headache, diarrhea, rash, nausea, dizziness, and hives.
+The common side effects of ADYNOVATE are cough, headache, diarrhea, vomiting, rash, nausea, hives, and dizziness.
 These are not all the possible side effects with ADYNOVATE.
-Tell your HCP about any side effects that bother you or do not go away.1
+Tell your HCP about any side effects that bother you or do not go away.

 Talk to your healthcare provider about the safety information and side effects of treating with ADYNOVATE.